Shelter asks public to foster animals during 'stay at home' order; receives overwhelming response

 "We're here to pick up a dog and we're going to foster it for 4 to 6 weeks while we're at home,” said Taylor Blanchard.

 With 127 adoptable dogs, director Jill Sergio was confident they would get most, if not all of them, into temporary homes.
-He was right.
+She was right.

 "It’s been amazing.
 We put the call out to our social media pages around 4:30 p.m. yesterday.
 We got in over 150 emails in a period of hours," said Sergio.